Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Last reviewed Mar 2026Based on 8 products scoredClinical dose: 100-300mg ubiquinol daily; statin users: 100-200mg; heart failure studies used 300-400mg.
 Ubiquinone requires 2x the dose to match ubiquinol blood levels.

-Cardiovascular supplements are a category where the evidence ranges from strong (CoQ10 for heart failure, high-dose EPA for triglycerides) to actively harmful (high-dose vitamin E, calcium without K2).
-CoQ10 has earned its place through the Q-SYMBIO trial showing reduced cardiovascular mortality in heart failure patients, and the REDUCE-IT trial demonstrated that high-dose EPA (4g icosapent ethyl) reduced cardiovascular events by 25%.
-We scored the top heart health supplements with strict adherence to cardiovascular outcome data, not surrogate markers.
+With heart supplements, the evidence runs the full spread - from truly strong (CoQ10 for heart failure, high-dose EPA for triglycerides) to actively harmful (high-dose vitamin E, calcium without K2), so picking right matters more here than almost anywhere.
+CoQ10 earned its spot through the Q-SYMBIO trial, which showed reduced cardiovascular mortality in heart failure patients, and the REDUCE-IT trial showed that high-dose EPA (4g icosapent ethyl) cut cardiovascular events by 25%.
+We scored the top heart health supplements strictly on hard cardiovascular outcomes, not surrogate markers.

 See the full CoQ10 (Ubiquinol) scorecard →